0 of 3 completed

 Hebrews 11:4-5 (KJ3)

-"By faith Abel offered a greater sacrifice to God than Cain, by which he obtained witness to be righteous, God testifying over his gifts; and through it, having died, he yet speaks.
-By faith Enoch was translated so as not to see death, and was not found, because God translated him.
-For before his translation, he had obtained witness to have been well-pleasing to God."
+"By faith Abel offered a greater sacrifice to God than Cain, through which he had witness that he was righteous, God testifying over his gifts; and through it, having died, he yet speaks.
+By faith Enoch was translated so as not to see death, and he was not found, because God translated him.
+For before his translation he had been witnessed to, that he had pleased God."

 Writing Technique